CiobanuMarius/.NET-Calculator/README.md

 This is desktop calculator app build with .NET framework.

-See CHANGE LOG.md for full details of each commit.
+See [LINK](https://github.com/CiobanuMarius/.NET-Calculator/blob/master/CHANGE%20LOG.md) for full details of each commit.